textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 <txp::linkquote id="" name="" wraptag="aside" class="" />
 ~~~

-One advantage of this shortcode/tag variation: if you forget to add a link ID, or add one that doesn’t exist by accident, no output will occur at all, not even an empty `aside` container, which is what you’d get with earlier examples.
+One advantage of this shortcode/tag variation: if you forget to add a link ID, or add one that doesn't exist by accident, no output will occur at all, not even an empty `aside` container, which is what you'd get with earlier examples.

 Of course, you should always verify your front-end result whenever adding output tags like this, and there would never be an issue.
-You’d see the problem and fix it.
+You'd see the problem and fix it.

-In summary, we’ve made a trade-off this this version of the shortcode.
-There’s less markup in the shortcode, but:
+In summary, we've made a trade-off this this version of the shortcode.
+There's less markup in the shortcode, but:

-* there’s more markup in your article due to the longer short-tag (maybe more of an eye-sore too)
+* there's more markup in your article due to the longer short-tag (maybe more of an eye-sore too)
 * the short-tag is maybe harder to remember, and
-* there’s a hit on PHP processing due to integrating the markup as a global HTML attribute.
+* there's a hit on PHP processing due to integrating the markup as a global HTML attribute.

 Whether that is easier to grasp than earlier examples is subjective to the individual.
-And if you’re working on a collaborative site, you have even more opinions to take into account.
+And if you're working on a collaborative site, you have even more opinions to take into account.

 Options are good.